fabianjuelich/ITS-150_Emulator/README.md

 Because of the rich amount of pins and the serial port, I decided to use the __ATmega328p__ with the [__8MHz__ bootloader](https://www.arduino.cc/en/uploads/Tutorial/breadboard-1-6-x.zip) as the heart, which can be easily programmed with the help of a [FTDI friend](https://www.berrybase.de/bread-board-mates-programmer).

 ## RF-Transmitter
-The __XY-FST__ is a small but powerful transmitter, which I amplified with a self designed antenna.
+The __XY-FST__ is a small, but powerful transmitter, which I amplified with an antenna.
 The formula for calculating the length of the copper wire is __Lambda/4 = (speed of light/frequency)/4 = ~17cm__

 ## Controls